Frequently Asked Questions

 1. Please review the Admission Requirements page.

 Important Note: If you plan to sit for a bar examination in the United States, you will need to submit official transcripts showing your degree conferral.
-Therefore, we strongly recommend that you to bring with you a second set of official (i) transcripts, (ii) degree conferral, and (iii) certified English translations of both.
+Therefore, we strongly recommend that you obtain a second set of official (i) transcripts, (ii) degree conferral, and (iii) certified English translations of both.

 What factors are considered for admission to the LL.M.
 Program?